CiwPython/Ciw/docs/Features/deadlock.rst

 Deadlock Detection Capability
 =============================

-ASQs has built in deadlock detection capability.
-With ASQ, a queueing network can be simulated until it reaches deadlock.
-ASQ then records the time until deadlock from each state.
+Ciw's has built in deadlock detection capability.
+With Ciw, a queueing network can be simulated until it reaches deadlock.
+Ciw then records the time until deadlock from each state.

 In order to take advantage of this feature, set deadlock detection option to True in the parameters file::